Join MIPI

 • Higher-layer protocols such as MIPI CSI-2 and DSI-2

 • MIPI Camera Service Extensions (CSE) and Display Service Extensions (DSE) enable functional safety capabilities required for ADAS, self-driving and other applications, as well as high-bandwidth digital content protection (HDCP) as required for display applications.
-Additional security features will be added through future releases and upcoming MIPI security specifications.
+Additional security features for camera were added in CSE v2.0 and to the forthcoming MIPI Security Framework.

 MASS helps address functional safety over heterogeneous protocols and numerous topologies, including daisy-chaining.
 System-level engineers can use this architecture to build systems that meet ASIL (Automotive Safety Integrity Level) requirements at any level, from ASIL B to ASIL D.